-Third anniversary: 100% of total award
+• Third anniversary: 100% of total award

-Absolute Total Stockholder Return (45%):

-Reason for Inclusion in Plan: To incentivize our NEOs to build long-term value for our stockholders, the Compensation Committee considers it important to make a significant portion of each NEO's compensation contingent on total returns achieved by our stockholders over a long-term period.
+Absolute Total Stockholder Return ("TSR") Reason for Inclusion in Plan: To incentivize our NEOs to build long-term value for our stockholders, the (45%): Compensation Committee considers it important to make a significant portion of each NEO's compensation contingent on total returns achieved by our stockholders over a long-term period.
 Performance Period: Three-years from grant date.

-- Threshold (50% of Target Award): 21% total return - Target (100% of Target Award): 27% total return - Maximum (200% of Target Award): 33% or greater total return

-Relative Total Stockholder Return (15%):

-Reason for Inclusion in Plan: Similar to the Absolute Total Stockholder Return component except compared to the companies included in the former SNL U.S. Healthcare REIT Index (the "Index Companies").
+Award Levels: • Threshold (50% of Target Award): 18% total return • Target (100% of Target Award): 27% total return • Maximum (200% of Target Award): 36% or greater total return Relative TSR (15%): Reason for Inclusion in Plan: Similar to the Absolute TSR component except compared to the companies included in the Dow Jones U.S. Real Estate Healthcare Index (the "Index Companies").
 In additional to an absolute return component, the Compensation Committee believes it is important to measure the Company's performance against an index of its industry peers to adjust for healthcare REIT industry performance considerations that may not exist within the larger REIT universe or other specific REIT industries.
 Performance Period: Three-years from grant date.

-- Threshold (50% of Target Award): 35th percentile of the Index Companies - Target (100% of Target Award): 55th percentile of the Index Companies - Maximum (200% of Target Award): 75th percentile of the Index Companies percentage of the Relative TSR Component earned will be determined using linear interpolation as between those tiers, respectively.
+Award Levels: • Threshold (50% of Target Award): 35th percentile of the Index Companies • Target (100% of Target Award): 55th percentile of the Index Companies

+• Maximum (200% of Target Award): 75th percentile of the Index Companies

-The Absolute TSR Component will be forfeited in its entirety if the TSR is less than 21%.
-If the TSR is between 21% and 27%, or between 27% and 33%, the percentage of the Absolute TSR Component earned will be determined using linear interpolation as between those tiers, respectively.
+The Absolute TSR Component will be forfeited in its entirety if the TSR is less than 18%.
+If the TSR is between 18% and 27%, or between 27% and 36%, the percentage of the Absolute TSR Component earned will be determined using linear interpolation as between those tiers, respectively.